epics-modules/measComp/README.md

 On Linux it uses the [low-level drivers from Warren Jasper](https://github.com/wjasper/Linux_Drivers).
 On top of these drivers the module provides a layer that emulates the Windows UL library from Measurement Computing.
 The EPICS drivers thus always use the UL API and are identical on Linux and Windows.
-The Linux UL layer is independent of EPICS, and uses std::thread and std::mutex to provide the required threading and mutex capabilities.
-These methods require C++11, and so will not build with very old compilers.
-They do build with gcc 4.8.5 on RHEL 7/Centos 7, and gcc 4.4.7 on RHEL 6/Centos 6.
-Currently only the E-1608, E-TC, E-TC32, E-DIO24, and USB-CTR08 models are supported on Linux.
+Currently the E-1608, E-TC, E-TC32, E-DIO24, USB-CTR08, USB-TEMP, USB-TEMP-AI and USB-31XX models are supported on Linux.
 Support for other modules is straightforward to add and can be done as the demand arises.

 Models supported in measComp include: